 And most importantly, do not promise to come earlier if they want to come home.
 It’s okay to miss mom, dad, and siblings.
 This is part of the learning process.

 14. Foster Independence

-Camp is a great way for your child to be independent.
+Summer camp is a great way for your child to be independent.
 Make sure they know how to do basic things.

 Can they make a bed?
 How about folding their clothes?